cjeanneret/openstack-certodia/README.md

 on Custodia.
 Thus, if you have a FreeIPA running in your infrastructure, you can use it as a backend in order to store the secrets you want to share.

+## Container vs Baremetal
+Starting Pike, TripleO pushes container-based services - certodia supports that, of course, and provides a Dockerfile in order to build a container.

+In order to ensure it's working, you'll need to share some volumes between containers, especially:

+  - HAProxy socket (in admin) (rw by certodia)
+  - HAProxy certificate directory (rw by certodia)
+  - Horizon httpd root directory (rw by certodia)
+  - Docker socket /var/run/docker.sock (rw by certodia)

+For Baremetal (deprecated), nothing more than running the script with proper configuration is needed.

 ## Process
 ### Install certbot
 We will install certbot directly from EPEL, activating that repository and configuring it